17 Best Help Desk Metrics and KPIs to Measure and Track in 2025

 15. Transfer Rate

-Divide the total number of tickets that were transferred to another agent/department by the total number of tickets and multiply this number by 100.
+Take the number of tickets transferred during a set period, divide by the total number of tickets, and multiply by 100.

 Transfer Rate calculation